Global Agenda Council on Infrastructure 2012-2014

 Since its inaugural meeting in November 2012, the Council has focused on infrastructure financing and infrastructure delivery, operation and management.
-On infrastructure financing, the Council played a critical role in shaping the agenda for the “Private High-level Roundtable on Global Infrastructure Financing” at the Annual Meeting 2013 in Davos, where the Council collaborated with the World Bank and the International Finance Corporation on drafting a background paper and led key discussions, including on new sources of capital for infrastructure, the constraints facing private-sector infrastructure investors, and levers to address these constraints.
+The Council played a critical role in shaping the agenda for the “Private High-level Roundtable on Global Infrastructure Financing” at the World Economic Forum Annual Meeting 2013.
+The Council collaborated with the World Bank and the International Finance Corporation on drafting a background paper and led key discussions, including on new sources of capital for infrastructure, the constraints facing private-sector infrastructure investors, and levers to address the constraints.

 To get involved please contact

 Research Analyst: Jonathon Cini, Associate, Global Agenda Councils, Jonathon.Cini@weforum.org

 Council Manager: Marie Lam Frendo, Associate Director, Head of Infrastructure initiatives, Marie.LamFrendo@weforum.org